Darren-Chambers/deploy-vsp360-ova/README.md

 Run the Refresh VSP360 Survey job template manually for the first time.
 This will:

-- Connect to Nginx and discover available OVA files
+- Connect to the OVA file server and discover available OVA files
 - Connect to vCenter and discover datastores, clusters, and resource pools
 - Create the survey on the Deploy VSP360 template if it does not exist
 - Populate all dropdown choices with live data